Sectional planters for garden perimeter

 Assembly on site

 Sectioned planters will be delivered carefully labelled up for easy identification and with all the required bolt fixings.
-With all metals except Corten, we recommend as ‘belt and braces’ that a line of silicone or other sealant is run along the inside of the joint to make it completely watertight.
+With all metals except Corten Steel, we recommend as ‘belt and braces’ that a line of silicone or other sealant is run along the inside of the joints to make them completely watertight.

 Planting

 As mentioned above, the absence of a physical division between the sections allows for a continuous planting scheme.
-This is not only visually attractive, but with no physical barrier between sections, roots are less constrained and can grow and develop, laterally, as far as they please.
-Maintenance can be a lot easier as a single irrigation system can often be run through the whole planted area.
+This is not only visually attractive, but has benefits to the soft landscaping design.
+Specifically, with no physical barrier between sections, roots are less constrained and can grow and develop, laterally, as far as they please.
+Maintenance can also be a lot easier, as a single irrigation system can often be run through the whole planted area.